5 For as the sufferings of Christ abound in us, so our consolation also abounds through Christ.

 There is a beautiful equation between God’s comfort and our suffering.

 God’s comfort matches the measure of our suffering.
-There is a chain reaction of comfort–from God, from other Christians to the individual.
+There is a chain reaction of comfort—from God, through other Christians, to the individual.
 This equation comes down to the support of other believers as well.

 God sovereignly superintends our suffering.
 He does not allow more than we should receive; neither does He neglect the measure of what we need.
 The conviction that God’s sovereign hand works in each believer to do what is best for him or her is at the heart of trust.